tjhillard/tjhillard.com/src/posts/intro-to-css-transitions.md

 ## Best Practices

-Now that we've gone over all of the different timing functions and what they do, let's go over some of the best practices that are vital to know when adding transitions to your application.
+Now that we've gone over all of the different timing functions and what they do, here are some of the best practices for making the most out of your transitions.

 - Use `ease-out` for entering elements
 - Use `ease-in` for exiting elements